kubernetes-sigs/gateway-api/geps/gep-4661/index.md

 * A Gateway owner provisions a Gateway for
   [inference extension](https://gateway-api-inference-extension.sigs.k8s.io/) and wants it reachable only within the cluster.
 Today, making the provisioned Service a `ClusterIP` requires implementation-specific knowledge.
 With this GEP, the owner can express this intent portably.
-* A Gateway owner provisions a Gateway exposed via `LoadBalancer` and expects production-ready traffic routing out of the box — with `externalTrafficPolicy` set to `Local` to preserve client source IP and avoid unnecessary cross-node hops, and `healthCheckNodePort` properly configured so the external load balancer can determine which nodes have healthy Gateway Pods.
+* A Gateway owner provisions a Gateway exposed via `LoadBalancer` and expects production-ready traffic routing out of the box — with `externalTrafficPolicy` set to `Local` to preserve client source IP and avoid unnecessary cross-node hops.
+* A cluster operator migrating from implementation A to implementation B expects their Gateway manifests to work without modification, because the service type and scope are expressed portably rather than through implementation-specific annotations.

 ## API